leo-chartier/the-witness/specifications.md

 A puzzle editor is out of scope.
 Some already exists such as [The Windmill](https://windmill.thefifthmatt.com/build).
 Being able to share puzzle from and to those engines is out of scope.

+Saving score, sharing results and playing previous puzzles will not be done.

 ## Functional Specifications
 ### User Requirements
+**Interactivity**: The user should be able to interact by clicking/tapping and holding from the start to the end, tracing the path with their cursor/finger.
+The system should force the path to start and end on the designated areas as well as follow the walls.

+**Responsiveness**: The page, when loaded as a standalone, should be responsive and fit the puzzle (a square) to the smallest size of the screen.
+This ensures the user can fully see the puzzle without scrolling.
+See [User Interface Design](#user-interface-design) for the different sizes.

+**User Manual**: Unlike the real game, the page should contain a button that shows instructions.
+These will explain how to play and what are the different mechanics.
+To have the user think by themself, the button will be disabled for the first two minutes.
+To prevent cheating and unecessary requests, the instructions should be loaded lazily.

+**Error Handling**: In case an error occurs during generation or gameplay, the puzzle should instead show a clear error message explaining what went wrong.
+A link to a GitHub issue should also be provided for easy reporting.

 ### System Behavior

 ## Technical Specifications